2021–2022 Dutch cabinet formation: Background

-The third Rutte cabinet resigned in January 2021 because of a report on the Dutch childcare benefits scandal.
+The third Rutte cabinet resigned in January 2021 following a report on the Dutch childcare benefits scandal.
+One of the driving forces behind the exposure of the scandal was CDA MP Pieter Omtzigt.
+Omtzigt ran in the CDA leadership election but narrowly lost to Hugo de Jonge and was subsequently placed second on the party's candidacy list.
+When De Jonge stepped down, the party board chose Wopke Hoekstra as party leader over Omtzigt.
+The opposition he had encountered led to a burn-out, as a result of which Omtzigt took leave before the elections without being replaced.

 As the election of March 2021 took place during the COVID-19 pandemic, parties wanted a short cabinet formation.
 Leader of the People's Party for Freedom and Democracy (VVD) Mark Rutte even suggested dividing the formation into two parts, with parties first collectively working on a recovery plan for the Covid crisis.

-During the campaign, some parties already expressed preferences for coalition partners.
-Christian Democratic Appeal (CDA) and VVD ruled out cooperation with the radical-right parties Party for Freedom (PVV) and Forum for Democracy (FvD).
-VVD explicitly indicated that it wanted to govern with CDA.
-GroenLinks proposed that the progressive parties D66 and PvdA should join a coalition together, but both parties rejected this.
-GroenLinks and PvdA indicated that they only wanted to join cabinet if the other party or the Socialist Party (SP) also joined.
-Contrary to previous elections, SP no longer ruled out cooperation with the VVD and did not impose another left-wing party in the cabinet as a condition.
-After the appointment of party leader Esther Ouwehand, Party for the Animals (PvdD) was also open to joining a cabinet.
-During the campaign, coalition partners D66 and Christian Union (CU) emphasized their differences regarding medical-ethical questions, making cooperation between those parties unlikely.
+During the campaign, some parties expressed preferences for coalition partners.
+The Christian Democratic Appeal (CDA) and VVD ruled out cooperation with the radical-right Party for Freedom (PVV) and Forum for Democracy (FvD).
+The VVD explicitly indicated a desire to govern with the CDA.
+GroenLinks proposed that a coalition with D66 and PvdA, but both parties rejected this.
+GroenLinks and PvdA stated they would only join a cabinet together or with the Socialist Party (SP).
+Unlike previous elections, the SP did not rule out cooperating with the VVD and did not impose another left-wing party in the cabinet as a condition.
+After appointing Esther Ouwehand as leader, Party for the Animals (PvdD) was open to joining a cabinet.
+Meanwhile, D66 and Christian Union highlighted their differences on medical-ethical issues, making their cooperation unlikely.

-Election results and possible coalitions
+Election results

-After the elections the liberal parties VVD and D66 both gained seats, with D66 becoming the second largest party and VVD maintaining its position as largest party.
+In the election, the liberal parties VVD and D66 both gained seats, with D66 becoming the second-largest party and VVD maintaining its position as the largest party.
+This was the first time since the 1998 election that a sitting cabinet won seats.
 FvD gained the most seats, growing from two to eight seats.
 PvdD was the only other sitting party that managed to grow, with one seat.
-Four parties (Volt, JA21, BIJ1 and Farmer–Citizen Movement (BBB)) managed to join parliament for the first time.
-All other parties lost or kept their seats.
-With 17 parties, this was the highest number of elected groups since the 1918 Dutch general election.
+Four new parties (Volt, JA21, BIJ1 and Farmer–Citizen Movement (BBB)) joined parliament.
+Seventeen parties were elected, the highest number since 1918.
 Because of this fragmentation, a majority cabinet had to consist of at least four parties.
-For the first time since the 1998 Dutch general election a sitting cabinet won seats in the general election.
-With 28 seats, the radical-right (JA21, PVV and FVD) achieved the best result ever.
-The traditional left parties (GroenLinks, PvdA, and SP) were smaller than ever with a combined 26 seats.
+The radical right (JA21, PVV, and FvD) achieved their best result ever with 28 seats, while traditional left parties (GroenLinks, PvdA, and SP) were at a historic low with a combined 26 seats.